cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In this iteration the stakeholder would be me - the developer of the simulator, as there isn't a Minimal Viable Product (MVP) yet for the external stakeholders to review.

 Review:\
 The proof of concept implementations for BFS, DFS, hashing, and PoW mining were successful.
 Each component functioned as intended, passing all unit tests and demonstrating the core concepts effectively.
-The BFS and DFS algorithms correctly traversed graphs, the hashing function produced consistent and unique hashes, and the PoW mining algorithm successfully simulated the mining process using web workers.
+The BFS and DFS algorithms correctly traversed graphs, the hashing function produced consistent and unique hashes, confirming its suitability for block validation later, and the PoW mining algorithm successfully simulated the mining process using web workers.\
+\
 I have solved the issues for many blockchain simulators online -- which was the lack of realistic mining simulation -- by implementing a PoW mining algorithm that uses web workers for parallel processing.
-This approach effectively simulates the distributed nature of mining in real blockchain networks, allowing multiple threads to work concurrently to find a valid nonce.
+This approach effectively simulates the distributed nature of mining in real blockchain networks, allowing multiple threads to work in parallel to find a valid nonce.
 By leveraging web workers, the mining process can be significantly sped up, providing a more accurate representation of how mining operates in practice.
 I have also solved the issue for the lack of graph traversal algorithms in existing blockchain simulators by implementing both BFS and DFS algorithms.
-These algorithms allow for realistic simulation of how blocks and transactions propagate through a blockchain network, enhancing the educational value of the simulator.
+These algorithms allow for realistic simulation of how blocks and transactions propagate through a blockchain network, enhancing the educational value of the simulator. \
+\
+Despite the success of this iteration, there are a few problems.
+Firstly, there are not a lot of input validation.
+For example, unexpected results such as an empty string (doesn't mean anything as there are no transactions to be mined) could be input into the `startMining` or other types of data could be input.
+Luckily, since I am developing in TypeScript, the wrong type of output will be automatically rejected by the function if I have stated the expected type of input, which I have.
+Another problem is that I didn't set limit to the input of the functions.
+For example, you could add millions of nodes in the dfs algorithm, and since my dfs algorithm is recursive, the execution time would be really long.
+This is the same with the `startMining` function.
+If the difficulty of the network level is being set too high, the mining would take a really long run time and likely not to load.\
+\
 Looking forward, the next steps involve integrating these components into the larger blockchain simulator project.
 This includes creating the Block and Blockchain classes, developing a Command Line Interface (CLI) for user interaction, and eventually building a Graphical User Interface (GUI) for enhanced usability.
 The focus will be on ensuring that these components work seamlessly together to provide an educational and interactive experience for users learning about blockchain technology.
-// WWW, EBI
+One thing that I could do in the next iteration is to improve the readability of the output, showing at each stage what the code is doing.\
+\
+In Iteration 1, I have developed the different functions for proof of concept.
+These will be reused in further iterations.
+However, to adapt to the use of further use, the functions are highly likely to be altered before use.

 #pagebreak()
 == Iteration 2
 In Iteration 2, I will be building the core blockchain structure.
 I will be focusing on creating the Block and Blockchain classes.
 The `Block` class will represent individual blocks in the blockchain, containing properties such as index, timestamp, transactions, previous hash, nonce, and hash.
 The `Blockchain` class will manage the chain of blocks, providing methods to add new blocks, validate the chain, and handle transactions.\